henriquecastror/henriquecastror_md/content/post/2021-02-12 esg brazilian firms/index.md

 Eventually, I came up with the graph below.

-{{< figure src="Graph1.png" width="100%" >}}
+{{< figure src="Graph1.png" width="80%" >}}

-This graph did not make much sense to me since ESG is a hot topic and, I believe, no one would expect that Brazilian firms decreased ESG practices and disclosure over the last decade.
+This graph did not make much sense to me since ESG is a hot topic and, I believe, no one would expect that Brazilian firms decreased ESG practices over the last decade.
 "Something is wrong", I thought!

 Then, I realized that the sample of firms is different each year because some firms started to disclose ESG practices **during** the last decade.
 Basically, the number of firms disclosing in 2019 was 84, while in 2010 was 51.

-I'd expect that a firm that recently started to disclose would get a lower score than a firm that has been implementing it for a while.
-Thus, the average of all firms may be decreasing over time.
+I'd expect that a firm that recently started to disclose would get a lower score than a firm that has been implementing ESG practices for a while.
+Thus, the yearly average of all firms' ESG may be decreasing over time.

-Then, I came up with this graph.
-It only contains firms that are disclosing ESG practices since 2010.
+Then, I came up with the graph below.
+It only contains firms that disclose ESG practices since 2010.

+{{< figure src="Graph2.png" width="80%" >}}

 In this graph, I have the same sample of firms in all years.
 The sample is smaller, but it is much more informative if I want to understand the evolution of corporate ESG during this period.

-{{< figure src="Graph2.png" width="100%" >}}

 See the difference?